lsst/citizen-science/support/ml-advice/index.rst

 2. **AI classifiers prepare data for humans.** When there is a wealth of data for supervised training of an AI model, but the model persistently struggles to discern certain classes (resulting in false positives and false negatives), it may be appropriate to send this data to CS volunteers for their more nuanced perspective.
 If there isn't much training data, a clustering method (e.g., k-means clustering or autoencoders) can be used to provide an initial, coarse-grained classification of the data, which can then be sent to CS volunteers.
 3. **Active Learning Hybrid.** Coming soon.

-..
-Following on the similarities/differences, would it be possible to provide some advice on when to use AI vs CS?
-Sort of like a little checklist, like "If your project is A, B, C, then CS"?